ams-tech/nixos-raspberrypi-demo/README.md

 ```

 Use the credentials printed on the installer console if SSH asks for a password.
-If you are not using Ethernet, configure Wi-Fi from the console with `iwctl`
-first.

 ### Provision the Raspberry Pi OTP private key